julflore000/Equity-Research-EF/README.md

 # Equity Research EFs
- Module for providing wind, solar, and coal EFs based on location
+ Module for providing wind, solar, and coal job years/MW EFs based on location
  * Key point: single EF supplied for Wind while two EFs supplied for O&M and installation/construction (estimated 25 year life span of solar plants)
 ### Modules to Install
 * Need to install geopy used to calculate which state that hypothetical plant is in